Wall Street rising: Facebook, Alphabet, Lululemon gain

 LendingClub (LC.N) plunged 15.53 percent after the online lender lowered its quarterly revenue forecast.

-The number of Americans filing for unemployment benefits unexpectedly fell last week, suggesting a rapid tightening of the labor market.
+The number of Americans filing for unemployment benefits unexpectedly fell last week, suggesting a rapid tightening of the labour market.

-Advancing issues outnumbered declining ones on the NYSE by a 1.70-to-1 ratio; on Nasdaq, a 1.75-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.70-to-1 ratio; on Nasdaq, a 1.75-to-1 ratio favoured advancers.

 About 6.4 billion shares changed hands on U.S. exchanges, below the 6.6 billion daily average for the past 20 trading days, according to Thomson Reuters data.